SuperIlu/DOStodon/README.md

 ## General
 - DOStodon is busy while the Mastodon logo is displayed in middle of the screen.
 Don't hit keys like crazy, every keypress will be queued :)
 - DOStodon poll home/notifications every 5 minutes for new entries.
+Countdown is in the lower right corner.
 - To add a content warning/spoiler to a toot start the toot with "cw:".
 The first line of the toot will be the content warning, all subsequent lines will be the body text of the toot.
 - If you press DOWN on the last entry in home/notifications older entries are fetched.
+- Favourite/boost/bookmark status ([FBM]) is displayed below the profile picture of each toot.
+- The selected hashtag is displayed in the upper right corner of the hashtag timeline.
+- When first selecting the hashtag timeline you have to enter a hashtag.

 ## Limitations
 - Disabled TLS/SSL certificate verification for now.
 DOStodon is not able to verify the certificate of https://mastodon.social anymore and I need to dive deeper into the reason for that.
-- Can only display the home timeline and notifications.
-No support for hashtags, local or global timelines.
 - 2FA is not supported right now!
 - logging in with passwords that contain characters outside 7bit ASCII might not be possible
 - HTTPS requests can take quite a lot of time, be patient!